Klimatbyran/frontend/src/lib/blog/posts/paris-aligned-en.md

 This mirrors climate reality:
 - We have a limited **carbon budget** we can “use” before we exceed 1.5°C.
-- we don’t know exactly when we’ll cross irreversible thresholds, but we have an estimated deadline.
+- We don’t know exactly when we’ll cross irreversible thresholds, but we have an estimated deadline.
 - Faster cuts reduce risk,
 - but staying under the budget is what Paris alignment ultimately requires.